Director, Marketing & Business Development

 E | firstname.lastname@example.org

 Katherine has been a marketing professional in the field of historic preservation since 2012, bringing with her a background in national marketing strategy and advertising.
-Her role at MHA includes managing marketing and business development efforts as well as writing about current historic tax credit policy and related topics.
+Her role at MHA includes directing marketing and business development efforts as well as writing about current historic tax credit policy and related topics from our headquarters in Washington, DC.

-Katherine has been an active member of Urban Land Institute (ULI) since 2015 and currently serves on the ULI SC Coastal Programs Committee.
-She is also a member of the National Trust for Historic Preservation, participates annually in Preservation Action's Advocacy Week, and is actively involved in the Charleston Metro Chamber of Commerce Champion Advocates program for attainable housing.
+Katherine has been an active member of Urban Land Institute (ULI) since 2015.
+She is also a member of the National Trust for Historic Preservation, participates annually in Preservation Action's Advocacy Week, and serves on the Charleston County Council’s Affordable Housing Task Force Subcommittee.

 Katherine has a Master of Science degree from the Clemson University/College of Charleston Graduate Program in Historic Preservation in Charleston and holds a Bachelor’s degree in Marketing from Clemson University in Clemson, SC.